JhonnyJason/thingy-module-gen-sources/ressources/README.md

 # thingy-module-gen - commandline wizard to easify the generation of a thingy module

 # Why?
 The process of copying and refactoring an existing module is too tedious.
-Also we can add further more complex functionality here later - module being git submodule and more.

 Usually this tool is used from a a thingy toolset.
+While for more sophisticated usage the tool [thingymodulecreate](https://www.npmjs.com/package/thingymodulecreate) will be used.

+The advantage of this tool is that it just instantly creates the directory and the files for the module in the most basic form.

 # How?
 Installation